machalvan/VAR/README.md

 ### WHL

-Form: Command + Variable (+ Value)
+Form: Command + Variable

-Description: Branches the code reading to after the corresponding END command, if the variable does not equal the value.
+Description: Branches the code reading to after the corresponding END command, if the variable does not equal 0.

 Examples: WHL a

-Notes:

-- If no value is given, value 0 (integer) is assumed.

 ### END